Maninthebath/Hraefn/README.md

 What does Hrӕfn do?
   -

-How to install use Hrӕfn?
+How to install Hrӕfn?
   -

-  -Windows Install
+  -Windows Client Install
+    - Have Windows client machine download Fjalar.bat and run it as an administrator (it will install all necessary files & create persistance on logon)

-  -Linux Install
+  -Linux Client Install
+    - Have Linux client machine download Skeid.sh